Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-07-Common-Errors-and-Exceptions/index.md

 ## Understanding Programming Errors

+!!! builds-on "Builds on"
+    This section builds on [4.6 Designing Suitable Test Data](../Section-06-Designing-Suitable-Test-Data/index.md).

 Programming errors are inevitable - even experienced programmers make them!
 The key is learning to recognize common error patterns, understand their causes, and know how to fix them quickly.
 This knowledge will make you a more efficient programmer and help you write better code from the start.

 ## Types of Programming Errors